galeraga/3D-semantic-parsing/README.md

 ## Abstract
 A point cloud is a type of 3D geometric data structure, based on unordered set of vectors.
-Each point is a vector of its (z, y, z) coordinate plus extra feature channels such as color, normal, etc.
+Each point is a vector of its (x, y, z) coordinate plus extra feature channels such as color, normal, etc.

 PointNet: Respects invariance of input points and no voxel grids are needed